brandonmarshal/lsx-demo-theme/logs/week17/logs-week17-day1.md

 -   Catchup meeting with Ash
 -   Found Figma courses for this week
 -   Started with my first course (Figma Design for beginners)
 -   Continued with my figma course and doing the practical as well.
+-   Progressed futher with the course

 ## Time Logs